fiso64/slsk-batchdl/README.md

                                  YouTube playlist via url, this option is set automatically on a per track basis, so it is best kept off in that case.
   -d --desperate                 Tries harder to find the desired track by searching for the
-                                 artist/album/title only, then filtering the results.
-  --yt-dlp                       Use yt-dlp to download tracks that weren't found on
-                                 Soulseek. yt-dlp must be available from the command line.
+                                 artist/album/title only, then filtering. (slower search) --yt-dlp                       Use yt-dlp to download tracks that weren't found on Soulseek. yt-dlp must be available from the command line.